 Sri Lankan Curry Powder

-Pour the water (see ingredients for amount) into a large saucepan and bring to the boil.
-When boiling, stir in half the stock pot, half the turmeric and the rice, lower the heat to medium and pop a lid on the pan.
-Cook for 10 mins, then remove from the heat and set aside (still covered) for another 10 mins or until ready to serve.
+Pour the water for the rice (amount specified in the ingredient list) into a large saucepan with half the vegetable stock pot and the cardamom pods.
+Bring to the boil, stir to dissolve the stock pot and add the basmati rice.
+Bring back to the boil, cover with a lid and cook on medium-low heat for 10 mins.Then remove from the heat and set aside for another 10 mins.
 TIP: The rice will finish cooking in its own steam.